JoaoHenriqueRX7/oraculo-showcase/README.md

 ---

-Thanks for checking out Oráculo — built in Brazil, empowering your business one agent at a time. 🇧🇷✨
+Thanks for checking out :)